Nuitka/Nuitka-website/doc/doc/roadmap.rst

    even supporting packages that provide their own configuration for compilation with Nuitka through such files.

+   A schema was created and helps editing in Visual Code, user files can be provided.

-   The next step is to document these file formats, potentially define a schema for them and check it.
-We might have to change the format to make this possible.
+   The next step is to document these file formats.

    Changes are under way and nearly complete now.